genelet/godbi/README.md

 ```
 func (*Crud) UpdateHash(fieldValues url.Values, ids []interface{}, extra ...url.Values) error
 ```
-The rows having PK *ids* and having constraints *extra* will be updated using the new values in *fieldValues*.
+The rows having PK *ids* and constraint *extra* will be updated using the new values in *fieldValues*.

 <br /><br />